 - Then click to expand Cookies and Other Site Data.

 - Finally, click on the toggle beside the option Preload Pages for Faster Browsing and Searching to disable that.

 There may be Chrome extensions that you do not use, or they run scripts that may lag the page load.
 These extensions will perform actions on the page that will delay the loading.
-Also, there may be a few extensions that are sitting idle in the Chrome browser consuming memory.
+Also, a few extensions may be sitting idle in the Chrome browser, consuming memory.
 So, you can remove those extensions from the browser.